Frequently asked questions for educators and exhibitors

 Where do Employer Representatives go?

 Representatives who know where their booth is located may proceed directly to their booth.
-Floor maps are available at check in, outside of Hall D.
+Floor maps are available at check in, outside of Show Suite C.

 As an Exhibitor, what should I know as I engage the students?